 "Every dollar needs a job," Black said.
 "Saying you're going to just spend whatever is left over is not a plan.
 That's where people get into trouble."

-Once you know how much of your budget is designated for having fun, divide up the annual total into savings increments that make sense to you.
-You can set aside monthly savings by dividing the total by 12 or dedicate a portion of each paycheck to your fun-money fund by dividing the annual total by the number of times you get paid in a year.
+Once you know how much of your budget is dedicated to having fun, divide up the annual total into savings increments that make sense to you.
+You can set aside monthly savings by dividing the total by 12 or dedicate a portion of each paycheck to your fun fund by dividing the annual total by the number of times you get paid in a year.

 Another option is to set a deadline based on an event or date by when you want to spend your money.
 Divide the total cost of your fun budget by the number of weeks, months or paychecks until the deadline.